nmquan1503/Library-Management-JavaFX/README.md

 - **Google Books API**: To retrieve book information such as titles, authors, and descriptions from an external source, making it easier to fetch book data.
 - **Google Text-to-Speech (TTS) API**: To enable the application to read book information aloud using text-to-speech technology, providing an accessible feature for users.
 - **Google Translate API**: For supporting multi-language translation, allowing users to switch between English and Vietnamese in the application interface.
+- **ZXing Library**: Used for generating QR codes to encode borrower details, enabling quick access to email drafting functionality.

 ---